USCIS Returns Unselected Fiscal Year 2019 H-1B Cap-Subject Petitions

 If the employer is sponsoring a person who has not previously been sponsored for H1B.
 The employer should know the H1B category is subject to a annual numerical limit of 65,000 visas.
 The first 20,000 H-1B petitions filed on behalf of individuals with U.S. master’s degrees or higher are exempt from this count.
 April 1 of each year is the first day H1B petitions may be filed to the USCIS for employment to begin October 1.
 The H1B cap was reached this year the first week of H1B filing; April 2, this year.

 The good news for an employer sponsoring a person with I-94 H1B validity the H-1B sponsored employee may begin work with a new employer upon USCIS receipt of the new employer’s H-1B petition.
 A person previously sponsored for H1B, but not within prior H1B I-94 validity requires the new employer’s H1B petition to be approved before the employee may begin employment in H1B status.

 We at Litwin & Smith represent employers in most of the various industries represented around the Bay Area, across the U.S., and around the globe.
 We are a prestigious immigration law firm representing large and small business clients.
 Our firm is a nationally recognized premiere immigration firm.
 We have been very successful in preparing and obtaining H1B nonimmigrant visas for employers and subsequent immigrant visas and green cards for their employees on H1B.
 We prepare hundreds of such petitions each year.
-Please contact [email protected] or call 888-344-0892 for assistance.
+Please contact or call for assistance.
 We look forward to assisting you.